CLNEulalia/APIs-AJAX/readme.md

 browser **using Live Server**.
 Don't open it using the `open` command or the requests will be blocked.

+"Then" is a pre-defined method used with Async functions, what they basically mean is "If (something happens correctly), Then (it will do something).
+Remember, this is Asyncronous, so things are happening at different times behind the scenes!

+"Catch" is used to "Catch" any errors that the API call may throw at you.
+It is used to give a message if (and inevitably when) any errors occur.

 ```js
 // const url = "http://pokeapi.salestock.net/api/v2/pokemon/7"
 const url = "https://pokeapi.co/api/v2/pokemon/7";